 An agreement prohibiting someone from engaging in a trade, practising a legal profession, or engaging in any type of business is expressly void.
 A person's constitutional rights are violated by such an arrangement.

 A valid contract must follow certain requirements and one of the most important requirements is that the contracts must not be void.
-Let’s start by explaining what is a void contract.
+Let’s start by explaining what a void contract is.
 Section 10 of the Indian Contract Act defines a void contract as ‘a contact that cannot be enforced by law.’
 Any contract that is not legally enforceable is a void contract.

 There is, however, a difference between void contracts and void agreements.
 A void agreement is void ab-initio that means it is void from the start but a void contract is valid at the time of entering into a contract but becomes void or non-enforceable subsequently.

 There are several types of void agreements and some of them are expressly declared void agreements.
 Such agreements are considered void by law.
 Expressively void agreements are considered harmful to the society as they are deemed to be against the public policy.
 Such agreements are expressly declared void under section 26-28 of the Indian Contract Act.

 Agreements in Restraint of Trade - Section 27